NTT Information Sharing Platform Laboratories, Information Security Project

 Year Standardization Organization Notes Regarding Standardization

-2009 [new] IETF Camellia Counter mode (CTR) and Camellia CBC-MAC (CCM) mode were certified by IETF (RFC5528).
+2009 IETF Camellia Counter mode (CTR) and Camellia CBC-MAC (CCM) mode was certified by IETF (RFC5528).

 Camellia-CTR and Camellia-CCM were certified as the IETF standard cipher (Proposed Standard) for IPsec (IKEv2, ESP) (RFC5529).